-Engi 0115 - Composition and Mass Communications (4)
+Engl 0115 - Composition and Mass Communication (4)

-This course will cover the nature and function of all forms of mass communication - press, television, radio, film, and the related fields of advertising and public relations.
-The writing assignments are structured to help the student in judging with valid critical standards the performances of the media.
+This course covers the nature and function of all forms of mass communication - newspapers, television, radio, film, and the related topics of advertising and public relations.
+Basically, the student is instructed how to become a more aware consumer of media.
+The writing assignments are structured to help the student critically judge various media.
 4 lec.
 1 lab.